KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_hidden_architecture_of_the_universe.md

 **Dimensions, Order, and the Quiet Intelligence of Reality**

-Most people imagine dimensions as distant places—extra rooms of the universe, stacked somewhere beyond the stars.
-This image is understandable, but it quietly misses the essence.
+Most imagine dimensions as distant places—hidden rooms of the cosmos, stacked somewhere beyond the stars.
+This image is poetic, but it quietly misses the essence.

 Dimensions are not locations.
 They are **orders of organization**.